 A: The thing is that I have enjoyed playing video games ever since when I was a child.
 I rather play video games as opposed to watching TV (It is a long story).
 Since I'm a talented artist myself, I want to find a way to keep gaming's reputation alive.
-It is hard to find nice pictures of certain series or characters on the Internet these days, as people abuse them by either writing bad fanfiction of them, or drawing crud of them, and that is just depressing (The Sonic fandom is the worst when it comes to this).
+It is hard to find nice pictures of certain series or characters on the Internet these days, as some people write bad fanfiction or draw bad fanart of them, and that is just depressing (The Sonic fandom is the worst when it comes to this).
 In order to save gaming's reputation, I decide to draw my own video game fanart to outshine those who disagree.
 Whenever I draw video game fanart I want it to stay true to the real storylines found in the actual video games